0x2E757/PromiseExt/README.md

 `finally` — new method that can be used to prevent some clean-ups or process finalizing code duplication in then and catch;

 `cancel` — new method for preventing promise or its chain actions execution;

+`isScheduled` — will return true if state equals 0, otherwise false;

+`isRunning` — will return true if state equals 1, otherwise false;

+`isFinished` — will return true if state equals 2, otherwise false;

+`isCanceled` — will return true if state equals 3, otherwise false;

 ### Class static public methods